-Issue date Brief description Conclusions Proposals for improvement Improvement p lanning and reporting April 2018 Wales Audit Office annual improvement audit Review of the Council's published plans for delivering on improvement objectives.
-The Council has complied with its statutory improvement planning duties.
-None October 2018 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
+Issue date Brief description Conclusions Proposals for improvement October 2018 Wales Audit Office annual assessment of performance audit Review of the Council's published performance assessment.
 The Council has complied with its statutory improvement reporting duties.
-None Reviews by ins pection and regulation bodies Care Inspectorate Wales (CIW) and Estyn There were no Conwy County Borough Council inspections in this period, but as usual Estyn inspected schools and services that are registered with CiW were subject to regular review Not Applicable
+None Reviews by ins Reviews by inspection and regulation bodies Care Inspectorate Wales (CIW) and Estyn There were no Denbighshire County Council inspections in this period, but as usual Estyn inspected schools and services that are registered with CiW were subject to regular review.
+Not Applicable